stends2001/EpiBible/docs/02-setup-in-R.md

-# Chapter 2 Getting Started with R
+# Getting Started with R

 ## Installing R and Rstudio